jeffbski/redux-logic/README.md

    - create subscriptions - streaming updates
    - easy testing - since your code is just a function it's easy to isolate and test

-## Compared to fat action creators

- - no easy way to cancel or do limiting like take latest
- - action creators would not have access to the full global state so you might have to pass down lots of extra data that isn't needed for rendering.
-Every time business logic changes might require new data to be made available
- - no global interception - applying logic or transformations across all or many actions
- -  Testing components and fat action creators may require running the code (possibly mocked).

-## Compared to redux-thunk

- - With thunks business logic is spread over action creators
- - With thunks there is not an easy way to cancel async work nor to perform limiting (take latest, throttling, debouncing)
- - no global interception - applying logic or transformations across all or many actions
- - Testing components and thunked action creators may require running the code (possibly mocked).

-## Compared to redux-observable

- - redux-logic doesn't require the developer to use rxjs observables.
-It uses observables under the covers to provide cancellation, throttling, etc. You simply configure these parameters to get this functionality.
-You can still use rxjs in your code if you want, but not a requirement.
- - redux-logic hooks in before the reducer stack like middleware allowing validation, verification, auth, tranformations.
-Allow, reject, tranform actions before they hit your reducers to update your state as well as accessing state after reducers have run. redux-observable hooks in after the reducers have updated state so they have no opportuntity to prevent the updates.

-## Compared to redux-saga

- - redux-logic doesn't require you to code with generators
- - redux-saga relies on pulling data (usually in a never ending loop) while redux-logic and logic are reactive, responding to data as it is available
- - redux-saga runs after reducers have been run, redux-logic can intercept and allow/reject/modify before reducers run also as well as after
- - redux-saga doesn't support dynamic loading of code

-## Compared to custom redux middleware

- - Both are fully featured to do any type of business logic (validations, tranformations, processing)
- - redux-logic already has built-in capabilities for some of the hard stuff like cancellation, limiting, dynamic loading of code.
-With custom middleware you have to implement all functionality.
- - No safety net, if things break it could stop all of your future actions
- - Testing requires some mocking or setup

-## Compared to SAM or PAL Pattern

- - With redux-logic you can implement the SAM / PAL pattern without giving up React and Redux.
-Namely you can separate out your business logic from your action creators and reducers keeping them thin. redux-logic provides a nice place to accept, reject, and transform actions before your reducers are run.
-You have access to the full state to make decisions and you can trigger actions based on the updated state as well.
- - Implementing the SAM/PAL pattern on your own requires lots of boilerplate code

 ## Usage